mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - Networking Interfaces.md

 #### Clearing up MAC address issues.

-If the MAC address of an interface in the OS does not match the MAC address of the actual interface, networing will choke.
+If the MAC address of an interface in the OS does not match the MAC address of the actual interface, networking will choke.

 This would mainly come up in VirtualBox when a hard drive for one virtual machine is used within another, new virtual machine.
 Or maybe even transfering a hard drive with the Linux OS from one machine to another.
-Basically, MAC addresses chnage and things might get weird.
+Basically, MAC addresses change and things might get weird.

 To fix it, just edit this file to get change the MAC address to match the new setup:

 	sudo nano /etc/udev/rules.d/70-persistent-net.rules

-Or more simply, just toss the file entrirely and reboot the virtual machine; the `70-persistent-net.rules` will be regenerated after reboot:
+Or more simply, just toss the file entirely and reboot the virtual machine; the `70-persistent-net.rules` will be regenerated after reboot:

 	sudo rm /etc/udev/rules.d/70-persistent-net.rules

+#### Flushing the routing table.

+Sometimes you need to flush the routing table to clear up some networking issues.

+Do this to view the current routing table entries:

+    netstat -nr

+Now, take down the main network interface on the machine like this:

+	sudo ifconfig eth0 down

+The run, this `route flush` command to flush the routing tables:

+	sudo route flush

+Check the routing tables again if you wish:

+    netstat -nr

+They should be set to some default state.
+All good?
+Now startup the main network interface again like this:

+	sudo ifconfig eth0 up

 ***